majeeddl/sample-website-two/README.md

 # sample-website-two

 ## Description
-This is a simple website that contains one react project as client app and nest js project as backend.
+This is a sample website that contains one react project as client app and nest js project as backend.

 ## Installation